lcetinsoy/securing-agents/readme.md

 ## todo

-- port to go / rust to have agent binary more easily deployable
 - get feedback from a run skill
 - plug feedback in the planner
 - handle skill error

+### notes
+- port to go / rust to have static binary agent for deployment easing

 ## Licence